joakin/elm-canvas/README.md

   - CDN link.
 Visit it and copy the redirected URL with the version number into your HTML.
 - <http://npmjs.com/package/elm-canvas>
+  - If you use a bundler like parcel or webpack, you can use the npm package
-  - See npm docs for version compatibility, in general, latest npm package should work fine with the latest elm package.
+- See npm docs for version compatibility, in general, latest npm package/CDN link should work fine with the latest elm package.

 Then, you can add your HTML element like this: